 Electrical Injury Lawyer

 Electrical fires and electrocutions can occur in all North County cities and unincorporated parts of San Diego County, especially those with have industrial centers like Oceanside, Escondido, San Marcos, and Vista.
 Property owners, including business owners, have a duty to ensure that the electrical wiring on their property is not faulty.
+Our North County electrical injury lawyers can help you hold a property owner accountable for violating this duty.
 Did you know that electrical fires are among the top five causes of building fires that can result in serious and fatal burn injuries?
 The Insurance Institute for Business & Home Safety (IIBHS) reports that fires caused by faulty wiring often lead to more serious property damage and more substantial injuries than other types of fires.
 In addition to life-threatening fires that cause significant property damages, faulty wiring can also cause electrocution injuries.

 As we mentioned, business owners and other individuals who own or control property in San Diego County have a duty to ensure that it is free of known hazards (and those it should know about).
 In the event that a risk exists that cannot be immediately corrected, the property owner has a duty to warn customers and anyone else on the premises of potential harm.
 Often, faulty electrical wiring has obvious signs, yet property owners do not take steps to remedy the problem until a serious or deadly electrical fire occurs.

 The IIBHS emphasizes that commercial property owners and business owners need to train employees to identify electrical hazards and to understand signs of faulty electrical wiring, which can include the following:

 - Any exposed inner wires in electrical items or in the wiring through the property;

 - Brittle wires; and